 There is a risk of choosing the wrong company for the wrong task.
 Some people may not be skilled enough in a certain field that is vital for your app or website.
 To make sure you’re making the right choice, choose the company carefully (you may use our comprehensive guide).

 The lower the price for the company’s service, the higher the risk.
 High-quality developers are not that cheap (even in Eastern Europe).
-This is why you should contact only reliable providers and not trust absolutely everything you read or hear about them.
+This is why you should contact potential providers and interview them on your own.
+Do not trust absolutely everything you read or hear about them.

 It is not that easy to check up on the daily progress and the general direction of the project when one hires a remote team.
 Sometimes it is simply easier to create a crew working on-site.

 Remember, though, that it’s no different from hiring someone who works remotely for your internal team.
 If you need top-world talents, you probably choose this model of work anyway.

 However, even though this side of outsourcing software may be problematic or annoying, it is all between you and the developers and what priorities you set at the beginning of your cooperation.